 The Commission has worked with Alta Planning + Design to collect GIS mapping data representing the region’s existing tourism infrastructure including: outdoor activities, cultural landmarks, downtown centers, recreation/leisure locations, food/beverage sources, historic sites, accommodations, music venues, , farm locations, bike and pedestrian infrastructure, and more.

 Alta has provided the Commission with the data sets needed for future groups to complete the asset mapping process.
 We feel it is essential that local tourism stakeholders be the ones to turn the asset mapping data into a polished asset map.
 After all, the Isothermal Regional Economic Development Strategy calls for it!
 Currently, no local input has been integrated into the draft tourism asset map.
-Stakeholders will meet soon to collect ideas, corrections, and other input.
+Stakeholders have been meeting to collect ideas, add points, structure the map, publicize the map, and provide other input.

 While viewing the data, feel free to brainstorm ways it can be utilized to serve your needs, identify things that are missing, and provide any other suggestions, comments or concerns to Project Manager Ben Farmer or Senior Planner Karyl Fuller.